Purchasing a Business is a Major Lifetime Investment. Learn How to Avoid Costly and Unnecessary Mistakes Here.

 - Security agreement(s) and UCC financing statements

-When representing a purchaser, due diligence must be exercised prior to the closing.
-In order to capably represent our clients, we negotiate when possible detailed representations and warranties from the seller.
-In addition, it is important to have a thorough review of all of the sellers contracts and leases, employee records and benefits, customer information, supplier agreements, other material and relevant documents, including lien searches on the acquired assets,.
+When representing you as the purchaser, due diligence must be exercised prior to the closing.
+In order to better protect our clients, we negotiate (when possible) detailed representations and warranties from the seller.
+In addition, it is important to have a thorough review of the seller’s contracts and leases, employee records and benefits, customer information, supplier and vendor agreements, and other relevant documents, including lien searches on the acquired assets,.
 We will assist with the assignment of the lease for the existing and/or proposed business location(s), obtain the consent of the landlord, and review, revise and negotiate a new lease if necessary.

-We can help you identify and thereby minimize costly mistakes of buying a sellers liabilities and assuming risks you did not bargain for.
+We can help you identify costly mistakes and avoid assuming risks you did not bargain for.